GUIDE TO ALBANY AREA GENEALOGICAL RESOURCES

 ALBANY COUNTY HALL OF RECORDS

-(518-436-3663, ext.
-203) [95 Tivoli St., Albany, NY 12207] Hours: M-F 8:30-4:30
+(518-436-3663) [95 Tivoli St., Albany, NY 12207] Hours: M-F 8:30-4:30

 Their holdings include Albany City Directories (1830-1994), NY census records conducted by the state (1855-1925, including an alphabetical index to 1892 on index cards), Declarations of Intention 1821-1906 (an index of over 7,000 names was completed May 2003.
 Sep 2003 it was being put online), Naturalizations (index of 61,000 naturalizations which occurred in Albany Co.
-1827-1991 is online), Indexes to Deeds (1630-1940), full Marriage Records for the City of Albany (1870-Apr 1950 as of Jun 2001, they include names of parents, etc.), vital records for a few churches in Albany Co. (and some outside the county), and many kinds of Historical Records (a list is on their website).
+1827-1991 is online), Indexes to Deeds (1630-1940), full Marriage Records for the City of Albany (1870-Sep 1954 as of Dec 2007, they include names of parents, etc.), vital records for a few churches in Albany Co. (and some outside the county), and many kinds of Historical Records (a list is on their website).
 Records of Slave Manumissions (releases from slavery) for 1800-1828 have been prepared for posting online (May 2003).
 They have original Albany Co. wills 1691-1765, plus microfilms of the same.
 They have a microfilm index of Albany Co. wills 1691-1893, and a book index to wills 1780-1895 which can be found at the Albany Co.
 Surrogate's Court.
 Unless things have changed from 2001, don't believe everything in their brochure, on their website, or on any list of items you might see while you are there.
 All of those contained errors which they did not change in a year even though I alerted them to the problems (I did so because an introductory form said that they wanted to know about errors.).

 The microfilms of the City of Albany marriage records cover about 7 years each.
 In 1999, I could not read the one that I looked at.
 It was a "negative" copy (black background with white handwriting) and was so faint that even a single, complete record would be impossible to decipher on many of the pages.
 I have been told that some original books have faded handwriting, but the book that the unreadable microfilm was made from was quite readable.
 The first 44 years of marriages from 1870-1913 are not available for viewing anywhere else.
 The NYS Archives, NYS Department of Health, and even the City of Albany don't have them for those years.